Davis86t/banner-pagebuilder-guide/README.md

    Especially when PageBuilder is “being weird” and not throwing helpful errors.

 These documents are designed to be used together.

 ---

+## Viewing the Docs

+This repository is published as a browsable reference site via GitHub Pages.

+- Use the **dark versions** for on-screen reading.
+- Use the **print versions** for hard copies or PDFs.
+- Links from the index page open in new tabs to preserve navigation.

+The HTML files can also be downloaded and used locally with no build step.

+---